Arthur-C-Newton/Automated_Sentinel_GEOBIA/README.md

 ## Requirements
   * Windows (unlikely to work on Linux or macOS)
   * Anaconda (can be downloaded from https://www.anaconda.com/products/individual#Downloads)
+  *
  ## Setup
  1. Clone or download this repository (if downloading as a zip file, remember to unzip it before use)
  2. Launch Anaconda command prompt

+5. Navigate to the location where you cloned/extracted this repository: `cd path\to\this\repository`.
+This should be the root directory of the repository where script.py is located.

- 3. Create environment: `conda create -n auto-class python=3.8`
+ 3. Create environment: `conda env create -f environment.yml`
  4. Activate environment: `conda activate auto-class`
- 5. Install dependencies: `conda env update -f environment.yml --prune`

 ## Quick start
 1. Launch Anaconda command prompt
 2. Activate the environment: `conda activate auto-class`